virslaan/DIT-IBM-FULL-TRAINING/README.md

-# dit
+# Dit IN HOUSE TRAINING
-Work was initaially on my PC re uploaded to show my learnings all at one place
+# Work was initially on my PC re uploaded to show my learnings all at one place